tanwar-abhi/Pong-Game-Code/README.md

 # Pong Game

+The mighty Pong Game {with a retro nostalgia}

 This repository contains code of a basic 2D Pong-game which I worked on as a side projects of game development.

 This is the result of my personal interest, hobby in Game development and to better understand game development codes, functions and algorithms.